jaitrasaketh/IIIT-Hyderabad-AI-ML-Program/README.md

-# IIIT-Hyderabad-AI-ML-Program
+#IIIT Hyderabad Student AI/ML Program

-This repository contains my lab work and projects at AI/ML Program at IIIT Hyderabad
+This repository contains my Projects and Weekly Assignments for the Artificial Intelligence and Machine Learning Course at IIIT Hyderabad.